alcl2000/womenswellnesswariors/README.md

 - Footer
     - The footer floats on several pages due to our use of flex boxes

+### Deployment

+#### Deployment to github pages
+To launch a website on GitHub Pages, follow these steps:

+- Create a Repository:
+    -   Go to GitHub and sign in to your account.
+    - Click on the "+" sign in the top-right corner and select "New repository."
+    - Name your repository using the following convention: <username>.github.io.
+Replace <username> with your GitHub username.
+    - Choose whether the repository will be public or private.
+For GitHub Pages, it needs to be public.
+- Add Your Website Files:
+    - Upload or push your website files to the repository.
+This typically includes HTML, CSS, JavaScript, images, etc.
+    - If you're using a static site generator like Jekyll, make sure to commit the generated files to your repository.
+- Configure GitHub Pages:
+    - Go to your repository on GitHub.
+    - Click on the "Settings" tab.
+    - Scroll down to the "GitHub Pages" section.
+    - Under "Source," select the branch that contains your website files

+#### Forking/Cloning a repository
+- Navigate to the Repository:
+    - Go to the GitHub repository you want to fork by entering its URL in your browser or searching for it on GitHub.
+- Locate the Fork Button:
+    - On the top-right corner of the repository page, you'll find a "Fork" button.
+Click on it.
+- Choose the Destination:
+    - A dialog will appear asking where you want to fork the repository.
+Select your own GitHub account or an organization where you have permission to fork repositories.
+- Fork the Repository:
+    - Click on the "Fork" button.
+GitHub will now create a copy of the repository in your account or the chosen organization.
+- Wait for the Forking Process:
+    - Depending on the size of the repository and the current GitHub load, the forking process may take a few moments.
+Once completed, you'll be redirected to your forked repository.
+- Start Working:
+    - You now have your own copy (fork) of the repository.
+You can clone it to your local machine, make changes, commit those changes, and push them back to your forked repository.
+You can also open pull requests to contribute changes back to the original repository.

 ### Tools Used

 [Sweet Alert](https://sweetalert2.github.io/)